klaytn/rosetta-klaytn/README.md

 * Idempotent access to all transaction traces and receipts

 ## System Requirements
-`rosetta-ethereum` has been tested on an [AWS c5.2xlarge instance](https://aws.amazon.com/ec2/instance-types/c5).
+`rosetta-klaytn` has been tested on an [AWS c5.2xlarge instance](https://aws.amazon.com/ec2/instance-types/c5).
 This instance type has 8 vCPU and 16 GB of RAM.
-If you use a computer with less than 16 GB of RAM, it is possible that `rosetta-ethereum` will exit with an OOM error.
+If you use a computer with less than 16 GB of RAM, it is possible that `rosetta-klaytn` will exit with an OOM error.

 ### Recommended OS Settings
-To increase the load `rosetta-ethereum` can handle, it is recommended to tune your OS settings to allow for more connections.
+To increase the load `rosetta-klaytn` can handle, it is recommended to tune your OS settings to allow for more connections.
 On a linux-based OS, you can run the following commands ([source](http://www.tweaked.io/guide/kernel)):
 ```text